Love Vs In Love

 Now that we are aware of what the psychology behind love is, let’s dig into the differences between loving someone and being in love with someone.

-Love Vs In Love – 6 Main Differences
+Love Vs. In Love — 8 Main Differences

 What does being in love mean?
-How to explain being in love?
-What’s the difference between love and in love?
+What’s the difference between love and in love in terms of our behavior?
 Deepak says, “There’s one major difference.
-Being in love means heightened commitment.
-When you say you are in love with someone, it means you are willing to commit to this person a lot more.”
+Being in love in a romantic way means being slightly irrational and leading to promises of commitment.
+When you say you are in love with someone, it means you want to stay attached to this person come what may.”

-The love vs in love conundrum boils down to the difference in the intensity of feelings.
+The love vs. in love conundrum boils down to the difference in the overall intensity of feelings.
 While we tend to use both these terms interchangeably, there is a marked difference between loving someone and being in love with them.
-Let’s explore these differences in depth for greater clarity about our feelings:
+But remember, love evolves and shifts from one phase into the other.
+Let’s explore these differences in depth for greater clarity about our feelings and love life:

 Related Reading: Love Vs Attachment: Is It Real Love?
 Understanding The Difference